quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-resource.md

 ### Calendar Adapters

-Resource views are interval timelines for a selected Gregorian date.
-Use calendar adapters in the resource header, interval labels, and interval slots when the resource plan needs native calendar context.
+Resource views are interval timelines for a selected date.
+Use calendar adapters with the resource header, interval labels, and interval slots when the resource plan needs native calendar context.

 <MarkdownExample title="Calendar Adapters" file="ResourceCalendarAdapter"/>